Samuel Waumsley

 2. Building understanding around symptoms and challenges.

-Professional focus:
+Clinical focus:

-- Self-esteem: Our sense of self is critical, informing our day to day feeling and functioning.
+- Self-esteem: Our sense of self is critical, informing our day to day functioning.
 Seeking confidence is perhaps a useless task; searching for authenticity in ourselves, however, is a clearer goal.
 Our sense of self and our conditioned experience of self-trust is fundamental to us.

-- Depression: A feeling and problem that can sometimes involve our sense of narrative and sense of self in life, and our experience of and response to the world.
-It can be useful to consider depression sometimes as a burn-out, a woundedness.
+- Depression: A feeling and problem that can involve our sense of narrative and sense of self in life, and our experience of and response to the world.
+It can be useful to consider depression as a burn-out, a woundedness.
 Depression can feel like hopelessness, and people have feelings of guilt or low-worth.

-- Dream interpretation: Dreams are arguably the ruminations of our unconscious mind, mulling over, manufacturing perspectives and dream scapes 'subconsciously'.
+- Dream interpretation: Dreams are arguably the ruminations of our unconscious mind, mulling over, forming perspectives and dream scapes 'subconsciously'.
 In that process there is often an objective mirroring of life, feeling and meaning that one can pick up in dreams.